-This project involved renovations and historic restoration of 300,000 square feet of the original granite exterior American Thread complex in Willimantic, Connecticut.
-The building was restored and converted to industrial, research and office uses as part of a State of Connecticut DECD and local initiative.
-This project, located along the Willimantic River, originally constructed in the 1860’s grew to over 600,000 square feet with 3 locations of manmade hydro power to run early equipment.
-The original granite structures were preserved and the site around the buildings transformed into the first “State Heritage Park.”
-This was the first time since the building was built that average citizens had access to the riverfront.
+This project encompassed renovations and the historic restoration of 300,000 square feet of the original granite-exterior American Thread complex in Willimantic, Connecticut.
+The building was restored and converted to industrial, research, and office use as part of a joint effort by the State of Connecticut DECD and local initiative.
+This project, along the Willimantic River, was originally constructed in the 1860s and grew to more than 600,000 square feet with three locations providing hydro power to run early equipment.
+The original granite structures were preserved and the site around the buildings transformed into the first “State Heritage Park” in Connecticut.
+This was the first time since the original construction of the mill that the public had access to the riverfront.

 Location: Willimantic, CT

 Contact: Jeffrey Vose (Former Executive Director | Windham Mills Development)